Solving 5 Challenges In Digital Marketing For Manufacturers

 Many manufacturers may not have the proper tools or tracking methods in place to develop a strong digital marketing strategy.
 This may be due to budget, team size, or even existing contract obligations.
 But the reality is that data tracking and analyzing are the driving force behind the best sales and marketing decisions.

 Adopting new digital tools like customer relationship management software and marketing automation platforms can help streamline the process of data collection and in turn, drive results.
 Although the setup and testing may take time and some money, the outcome is worth that investment.
 Start with a free tool like Google Data Studio to put some basic reports together.
 As you learn the tool you can begin to set up more detailed reports.

 It’s been proven that B2B customers aren’t making purchases without doing their research first.
 Customers have become more self-reliant in searching for information online to help them select the right product or service.
 However, if searchers aren’t finding the information they need and instead are encountering confusing or poor-quality content, they will surely look elsewhere.

 Make sure you’re creating quality content that directly answers the questions and concerns of your audience.
 There are a number of tools available to you to find out exactly what your users are searching for – The perfect resource to spark content ideas!

 4. Outdated Website

 Most buyers prefer to self-educate, research, and select suppliers on their own time.
-They don’t necessarily want to speak to a salesperson when they can collect information themselves.
-Having a user-friendly, informative website to engage visitors and bring in leads is crucial, but some manufacturers don’t have the resources or time to update their websites.
-In order to determine which marketing approach will yield the best results, try different techniques like A/B testing.
-Collecting some data as to how your website is performing will help you make informed decisions and continue to tailor your approach.
+They don’t necessarily want to speak to a salesperson until they are ready to make their purchasing decision.
+Having a user-friendly and informative website to engage visitors is crucial, but some manufacturers don’t have the expertise or time to update their websites.

 5. Lead Management